ericktgarcia/CS205FinalProject/README.md

 ## Conclusions
 We find that coupled simulated annealing offers large potential efficiency gains over sequential SA, with super-linear speed-up possible for various combinations of score threshold and model complexity.
-Moreover, we coupled SA offers the possibility of achieving loss scores not possible with sequential SA.
+Moreover, we find that coupled SA offers the possibility of achieving loss scores not possible with sequential SA.